 Other foods high in the prebiotic, inulin, include chicory root, oats, legumes (beans and lentils), flaxseed, onion, garlic, rye, and barley.
 When consuming grains, nuts, seeds and legumes, it’s best to soak them first to deactivate antinutrients naturally found in these foods.

-Before we get started in learning how to make this detoxifying dandelion latte – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this homemade dandelion latte recipe, if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!

 Homemade Dandelion Latte

 When dandelion root is roasted, it resembles the sweet-bitter taste of coffee.
-You can even add turmeric and ginger for an anti-inflammatory dandelion root latte.
+You can even add turmeric and ginger for an anti-inflammatory dandelion root latte recipe.

 Ingredients: